CanDIG/clinical_ETL_code/mappings.py.md

 **Returns:**
- A string or integer converted to a float or None if null value
+ A values dict with a string or integer converted to a float or None if null value